shiosefine/YalpStoreWithSAI/README.md

 # Yalp Store (with SAI)
-This app is able to install split apks without root.
+This app can install split apks without root.
+But it still cannnot install them with root.